dotnet/docs/docs/core/compatibility/code-analysis/5.0/ca2013-referenceequals-on-value-types.md

 description: Learn about the breaking change in .NET 5.0 caused by the enablement of code analysis rule CA2013. ms.date: 09/03/2020
 ---
-# CA2013: Do not use ReferenceEquals with value types
+# Warning CA2013: Do not use ReferenceEquals with value types

 .NET code analyzer rule [CA2013](/visualstudio/code-quality/ca2013) is enabled, by default, starting in .NET 5.0.
 It produces a build warning for any code where <xref:System.Object.ReferenceEquals(System.Object,System.Object)> is used to compare one or more value types for equality.